MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

    ![image-20210408144230561](media/almacceleratoradvanced-components/image-20210408144230561.png)

-1. Give the new **Folder the same name as your solution** (e.g. MyNewSolution) and the new Pipeline YAML file a name (e.g. **build-deploy-validation-SampleSolution.yml**, **build-deploy-test-SampleSolution.yml** or **build-deploy-prod-SampleSolution.yml**).
+1. Give the new **Folder the same name as your solution** (e.g. MyNewSolution) and the new Pipeline YAML file a name (e.g. **build-deploy-validation-SampleSolution.yml**, **build-deploy-test-SampleSolution.yml**, or **build-deploy-prod-SampleSolution.yml**).
 Select **Create**.

    ![image-20210408144634619](media/almacceleratoradvanced-components/image-20210408144634619.png)

-1. Paste the YAML from **build-deploy-validation-SampleSolution.yml**, **build-deploy-test-SampleSolution.yml** or **build-deploy-prod-SampleSolution.yml** into your new Pipeline YAML file.
+1. Paste the YAML from **build-deploy-validation-SampleSolution.yml**, **build-deploy-test-SampleSolution.yml**, or **build-deploy-prod-SampleSolution.yml** into your new Pipeline YAML file.

    ![image-20210408155252306](media/almacceleratoradvanced-components/image-20210408155252306.png)

 1. Update the following values in your new Pipeline YAML.

    - Change the **resources -> repositories -> name**  to the repo name that contains your pipeline templates.
 If your template repository is in another AzDO project you can use the format **projectname/reponame** here.
 In this case the repo is called **coe-alm-accelerator-templates** and it exists in the same project as our MyNewSolution repo.
-Additionally, you can specify a branch for where your templates live using the **ref** parameter if required.
+Additionally, you can specify a branch for where your templates live using the **ref** parameter if necessary.

       ![image-20210408175435181](media/almacceleratoradvanced-components/image-20210408175435181.png)